ghfbsd/adventure/README.md

   Defined an integer constant BLNK for checking if at end of text by equivalencing it to a CHARACTER*4 string of that value.

-- Changed G formats to In, added OPEN statement to read data file, and forced BLANK='NULL' so that left-justified integer fields could be read.
-The database file is 'adventure.dat' and is located in the executable directory.
+- Changed G formats to I<i>n</i>, added OPEN statement to read data file, and forced BLANK='NULL' so that left-justified integer fields could be read.

 - Removed most of the functionality of the GETIN subroutine associated with packing of 5 7-bit ASCII chars into a 36 bit word (DEC PDP-10 architecture),